Industries & Professions /

 Other kinds of meetings took longer to develop a need for professional planners.
 Monarchs and generals throughout history have used professional staff to organize meetings for treaties and truces, but these meetings were infrequent enough that managing them was not anyone's full-time occupation.
 Industrial expositions were also infrequent and therefore were organized by committees chaired by politicians and industrialists, who assigned their staff members and temporary employees to handle the details of creating and running the events.
 Professional associations until recently have had to rely on the volunteer services of members and the members' support staff for planning meetings, and many still do.

 It is only in recent decades that event planning (other than exclusively for weddings) has emerged as an industry that can sustain significant numbers of workers.
-The Bureau of Labor Statistics identified fewer than 33,000 meeting and convention planners in 1999, but the number had more than doubled by 2012.
+The Bureau of Labor Statistics identified 94,200 meeting, event, and convention planners in 2014.